-Figure 3.10: Agglomerating to increase locality.
+Figure 3.9: Agglomerating to increase locality.

-A second way to reduce communication overhead is by combining groups of tasks that all send and groups of tasks that all receive data from each other.
-In other words, suppose task $S_1$ sends to task $R_1$ and $S_2$ sends to $R_2$ .
-If we combine $S_1$ and $S_2$ into a single task S and $R_1$ and $R_2$ into a single task R, then communication overhead will be reduced.
-This is because, before we agglomerated the tasks, there were two messages sent by the senders, and afterward, one longer message.
+A second way to reduce communication overhead is by combining groups of tasks that all send and groups of tasks that all receive, data from each other.
+In other words, suppose task S_1 sends to task R_1 and S_2 sends to R_2 .
+If we combine S_1 and S_2 into a single task S and R_1 and R_2 into a single task R, then communication overhead will be reduced.
+This is because, before we agglomerated the tasks there were two messages sent by the senders, and afterward, one longer message.
 The cost of sending a message has two components, the initial start-up time, called the latency, which is independent of how large the message is, and the transmission time, which is a function of the number of bytes sent.
 The transmission time is not reduced, but we cut the total latency in half.
-Remember that when a task is waiting for data, it cannot compute, so time spent during latency is time wasted.
-Figure 3.11 illustrates this type of agglomeration.
+Remember that when a task is waiting for data, it cannot compute, so time spent in latency is time wasted.
+Figure 3.10 illustrates this type of agglomeration.

-Figure 3.11: Agglomerating to reduce message transmissions.
+Figure 3.10: Agglomerating to reduce message transmissions.
 By combining the two tasks that send, and the two that receive, into a single task each, the number of transmissions is reduced, decreasing message latency.

 A third way to agglomerate is to combine adjacent tasks without reducing the dimensionality of the solution but to increase granularity.
-Figure 3.12 shows how a $6 \times 4$ matrix that has been partitioned so that each task has one matrix element can be agglomerated by assigning four elements to each task.
+Figure 3.11 shows how a 6×4 matrix that has been partitioned so that each task has one matrix element can be agglomerated by assigning four elements to each task.
 If the target architecture had only six processors, this might be a good solution.